 Pedestrians should cross the road at crosswalks or in a well-arranged place, always perpendicular to the direction of the road.
-As long as a pedestrian is standing at the crosswalk and it is obvious that he wants to cross, the driver has the obligation to make it possible for him (as long as traffic isn’t directed by traffic lights or a police officer).
+As long as a pedestrian is standing at the crosswalk and it is obvious that he wants to cross, the driver has an obligation to make it possible for him (as long as traffic lights or a police officer doesn’t direct traffic).
 The pedestrian, however, must make sure not to endanger drivers or himself by crossing suddenly or unexpectedly.

 Cyclists can use all highways, except for freeways and express highways.
 The same highway transport regulations apply as those for automobiles.
 Cyclists can also ride on the sidewalk, but only in a way so as not to endanger pedestrians.
 At the same time, cyclists are not allowed to enforce the right of way in the same way as pedestrians.
 Cyclists younger than 18 must wear an approved safety helmet.
 Helmets are recommended for cyclists of all ages.

 On July 1, 2006, law No. 411/2005 Sb.
 Concerning motorway traffic came into effect.
 This law is an amendment to law No. 61/2000 Sb., concerning land communications and changes of other laws.
 These amendments to the traffic regulations were instituted, namely to improve safety on Czech motorways.